-We’re not talking about living on 50% of their income, normally it’s 30% or less.
+We’re not talking about living on 50% of their income.
+Usually these people live on 30% or less.
 Due to their high incomes, 30% is still a decent chunk of money, but I wouldn’t consider it a middle class lifestyle by any stretch of the imagination.

-You would already be used to living this lifestyle, but their lifestyle will never increase unless they go back to work to earn more income or invest more money.
+You would already be used to living this lifestyle, but your lifestyle will never increase unless you go back to work to earn more income or invest more money.

 You wouldn’t likely be able to splurge to go on a vacation of your dreams because you were too focused on reaching retirement early.
-You might not have a child or more children because they’re too expensive and don’t fit into your financial plan.
+You might not have a child or more than one child because they’re too expensive and don’t fit into your financial plan.

 The Amazing Side To Early Retirement

 You can use that extra income to support the extra activities you may have missed out on earlier due to financial constraints.
 Some opportunities will pop up again later in your life, but some may have permanently passed you by.